Sea Otter Classic

-The 29th Sea Otter Classic will be held on April 11-14, 2019.
-Help from amateur radio operators has been a vital resource for communication in the Fort Ord National Monument back country and the Gran Fondo (“Great Endurance”) Carmel Valley Route.
+The 2023 Lifetime Sea Otter Classic will be held on April 20-23, 2023.
+Help from amateur radio operators has been a vital resource for communication in the Fort Ord National Monument backcountry.
 Thank you to those of you who have volunteered in the past.

 This year help will be needed for the following times:

-Thursday 4/11 – Radio/Communication Support – Morning through early afternoon (only a few volunteers needed for this)
+Thursday 4/20 – Enduro Support – Morning through mid afternoon

-Saturday 4/13 – Back Country Support – Early Morning to Mid Afternoon
+Friday 4/21 – Back Country Support – MTB Gravilla Backcountry Radio – Very Early Morning to Mid Afternoon.

-Sunday 4/14 – Back Country Support – Very Early Morning to Mid Afternoon
+Sunday 4/23 – Back Country Support – MTB Fuego Backcountry Radio, and Robles Tour – Very Early Morning to Late Afternoon

-Camping is available directly from the event or we have the option of camping for no charge in the Laguna Seca paddock.
+Camping is available directly from the event (https://www.seaotterclassic.com/camping/ – subject to availability and sells out quickly – some campgrounds are already sold out) or we have the option of camping for no charge in the Laguna Seca paddock.

-Ham radio operators will be primarily working radios including ham radios and/or commercial/public safety radios (i.e. you may be asked to coordinate on a public safety frequency to guide in an ambulance while the medic provides care).
+Ham radio operators will be primarily working radios including ham radios and/or commercial/public safety radios (i.e. You may be asked to coordinate on a public safety frequency to guide in an ambulance while the medic provides care).
 We’ll always try to pair experienced hams with new hams as needed.
-First aid and course marshal support will be provided by Fort Friends and National Ski Patrol as in the past.
+First aid and course marshal support will be provided by National Ski Patrol as in the past.

 Please let me know as soon as possible if you’re interested in volunteering.
-We’ll need a volunteer wavier signed and we will have more details available closer to the event.
+We’ll need a volunteer waiver signed and we will have more details available soon.

-Volunteers should receive a volunteer T-Shirt, a pass to the Sea Otter Classic Festival (a $50 value), and a lunch.
-There will be some other surprise items for the volunteers. (as supplies last)
+Volunteers receive a volunteer T-Shirt, a pass to the Sea Otter Classic Festival (a $70 value), and a lunch.

 Please note that the times and details are subject to change, but we will keep you updated if you volunteer.
 Please keep in mind that end times are estimates.
-In most cases the event will end earlier, but if we have a significant incident, demobilization may go much later and especially in the back country, exit routes are closed to vehicle traffic during the event.
-Updates will be available at http://sbcares.org/otter (It is still early and this page is still being updated for this year – Last year’s information will be available here for now for reference as to what was done last year).
+In most cases the event will end earlier, but if we have a significant incident, demobilization may go much later and especially in the backcountry, exit routes are closed to vehicle traffic during the event.
+Updates will be available at http://sbcara.org/otter (It is still early and this page is still being updated for this year – 2022’s information is here for reference).

-To sign up please go to this link https://goo.gl/forms/CeLEEpC1woLUy0Z32 or if this doesn’t work for you.
-Feel free to just reply to email@example.com via e-mail.
+To sign up please go to this link https://tinyurl.com/soc2023hro or if this doesn’t work for you, feel free to just reply to email@example.com via e-mail.